adamaviv/usec-f19/syllabus.md

 ## Grading

-* Project: 35%
+* Project: 40%
-* Problem Sets: 25%
+* Problem Sets: 30%
 * Readings: 5%
-* Quizzes: 5%
+* Quizzes: 2%
-* Presentations: 5%
+* Presentations: 8%
-* Midterm: 10%
-* Final Exam: 15%
+* Exams: 15%

 ### Project

-This class requires you complete a semester long research project that should produce workshop-level research results and a written report that is formatted using latex.
-You will be allowed to works in teams of two or three to complete the project.
+This class requires that you complete a semester long research project that should produce workshop-level research results and a written report that is formatted using Latex.
+You must works in teams of at least two to complete the project.
 You cannot work alone.

 More details of the project can be found on the [project](project.md) page.